FerasMaali/Internship-Performance-API/README.md

 ### Database
 - Used Mysql to store the collected data about the system
 - Used cron jobs and shell scripts to collect data and store it in the DB
-- Mysql server was deployed to a separate Docker container which was built using [Dockerfile.db](https://github.com/FerasMaali/Internship-Performance-API/blob/master/Dockerfile.db)
+- Mysql server was set up using a separate Docker container which was built using [Dockerfile.db](https://github.com/FerasMaali/Internship-Performance-API/blob/master/Dockerfile.db)

+### Data collection
+- Used a script that collects current usage of system resources and stores info in the database
+- Created a cron job to call this script every specific period of time

 ### Miscellaneous
 - Used Docker Compose to manage running these two containers
-- Used Ansible to deploy our API
+- Used Ansible to set up our API
 - Used Ansible Vault to manage our secrets (Mysql & Github credentials)

 ## The API